lmaccherone/resumes/product-engineering.md

 - **Analytics platform evolution (Rally):**
   - Transitioned from a field role to product ownership by developing analytics tooling that overcame platform limitations.
   - Built a replacement analytics engine that evolved into the Insights product line, demonstrating hands-on technical leadership driving product strategy.
-  - **Result:** Established a new product line that became a key differentiator for Rally while opening up the ability to provide analytics on top of competitive software project management tools like Jira, which is now the dominant underlying platform for Broadcom Insight revenue.
+  - **Result:** Established a new product line that became a key differentiator for Rally while opening up the ability to provide analytics on top of competitive software project management tools like Jira, which is now the dominant underlying platform for Broadcom Insights revenue.

 ---